Banger484/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Sessions are useful for smaller projects, because the session is saved on the server.
+With JWT the information is saved on client side so the project can be scaled easier.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+Bcryptjs takes a plain text password, then hashes it, and hashes the hash a number of times specified by the developer.
+This creates a unique string that can't be decrypted, and the users password isn't visible anywhere on the database.

 3. How are unit tests different from integration and end-to-end testing?

+Unit tests focus on small pieces, individual units.
+Integration testing tests how the units work together with one another.
+End to end testing is for testing the entire application.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+TDD breaks down our process into a small set of repeatable steps, write a failing test, write simplest code to pass that test, and then refactor.
+This makes the development process very smooth because you are verifying desired results as you build your application.